gotchoices/valorem/doc/Initial-spec.md

 - Redemption Stage:
   - No more trading may be performed
   - The Marketplace disappears
-  - A player's own roposed trades are still retained and can be modified or unlisted during this stage and during the following Acquisition Stage but will not be shown to other players in the Marketplace until the next Trading Stage.
+  - A player's own proposed trades are still retained and can be modified or unlisted during this stage and during the following Acquisition Stage but will not be shown to other players in the Marketplace until the next Trading Stage.
   - Round scoring is computed as follows: